 - When St Brendan School is closed for teacher in-service days, teacher grading days, teacher comp days, or school-only holidays, events scheduled in the school must end by 3:00 PM.

 - Private gym time may not be scheduled…gym will only be reserved/used by approved groups and not for individuals.

 Additions/Modifications to the Calendar throughout the Year

 There will be many occasions throughout the year when there is new programming and/or events that must be added to the calendar.
 It is imperative that the person responsible for the event notifies the Receptionist (preferably via email…Dina Harder at firstname.lastname@example.org) of the space request with the proposed date/time and name of the new event.

-If a previously scheduled ministry or organization event must be moved from its time/space to accommodate a new event, it is our goal find alternative spaces so each group may be accommodated.
+If a previously scheduled ministry or organization event will have to be moved from its time/space to accommodate the new event, it is our goal to try and find alternative spaces so each group may be accommodated.

-It is also important to notify the Receptionist as soon as possible if you will NOT be using a space that you have scheduled.
-This frees up space for other groups.
+It is also important to notify Dina, (614) 876-1272, Ext.
+235, as soon as possible if your group will not be using the space when scheduled so that the space can be free for other groups.

 Also, if you have booked two locations for an event/meeting but actually will only use one space, please notify the Receptionist as soon as you can so we can free up the space and the bulletin listing (when applicable) notes the correct location.